tennesseeBonner1/PiBlink/README.md

 	settings window.
 The file is currently regenerated on save.

 - **MainUI.ui** & **MainWindow.py**:
+    Main GUI window for the program.

 - **MatrixParametersUI.ui** & **MatrixParametersWindow.py**:
+    GUI window for displaying/editing the parameters for the matrix view.

 - **MatrixViewUI.ui** & **MatrixViewWindow.py**:
+    GUI window for displaying the actual matrix.

 - **MatrixManager.py**:
+    Manages everything to do with the matrix view of trials.
+This includes the parameters window, view window, and the process of acquiring the images that occurs in between the two windows.
 ---
 ## Session Files
 These files hold session information (i.e. trial data, session settings, etc).
 The JSON